-Choosing a host is an important step in taking your website live.
-Over the last 15 or more years, I’ve used a total of three different hosts; 1 and 1, GoDaddy and my own company.
+Choosing a host is an important step in creating your own website.
+Over the last 15 or more years, I’ve used a total of three different hosts; 1 and 1, GoDaddy and my self.
 Sure, I’ve set up a few free hosting accounts.
 However, I’ve always come back to one of the three hosts I just mentioned.

-For the purposes of this post, you should know your web host may not be the same as your Domain Registrar.
-While many web hosts are also registrars, it is not always the case.
-While my own company is my current web host, it is not a domain registrar.
+For the purposes of this post, please keep in mind, a web host, may not be the same as a registrar.
+Many hosts are also registrars, but this is not always the case.
+The host I currently use is NACITS and they (we) are not yet a registrar.

-So, while I’ll be sticking with my own company as my web host, GoDaddy is my current domain registrar.
-This means, each time I want a new domain, I use GoDaddy to register it and then point the domains at my hosting service.
+So, while I stick with NACITS as my host, GoDaddy is my domain registrar.
+This means, each time I want a new domain, I use GoDaddy to register it and then point the domains at the NACITS DNS.
 The steps below, outline how I go about doing this, within the GoDaddy system (and yes, I’m going for all the bonus points).

-If you want to skip the detailed, numbered instructions, view the gallery (bottom).
+If you want to skip the detailed, numbered instructions, view my sequential picture gallery instead.

 - I start by paying a visit to Danica Patrick at GoDaddy.com

-- I log in with my username and password.
+- After I’ve oogled over Danica, I log in with my username and password.

 - I click on the black “My Account” button.